Avimesa/user-guide-nodejs-developer/README.md

 <a id="4.-add-device"></a>
 ## 4. Add a Device Using the Toolkit

-At this point, we have a sample 'application' that is listening for messages, we want to now make a Device that can produce messages.
+At this point we have a sample 'application' that is listening for messages.
+We will now make a Device that can produce messages.

 - Signed into your account at app.avimesa.com, click on **[Your Group Name] > Add Device**
 - Press the **Generate ID** button to generate a random Device ID, which is ideal for a Virtual Device.
 - Add the optional **Name** and **Location** for your own tracking means.
 - Click on **Add Device** to provision a new Device.

-You will be provided with a **Authentication Key**, make note of this for later when we use it with the Virtual Device Client.
+You will be provided with an **Authentication Key** so please make note of this for later when we use it with the Virtual Device Client.